piang077/Microsoft-Sentinel-SOC-Home-Lab/README.md

   Detects repeated authentication failures from the same user or IP address.
 This rule helps identify potential brute-force attempts or incorrect credential usage.

 - **New User Account Creation (Medium Severity)**
   Monitors Entra ID audit logs for newly created user accounts.
 This detection helps identify unauthorised account provisioning or potential persistence    mechanisms used by attackers.

-- **Suspicious Process Execution on Endpoint (High Severity)**
+- **Malicious File Download on Endpoint (High Severity)**
-  Identifies potentially malicious processes such as PowerShell abuse, encoded commands, or unusual parent-child process relationships that may indicate malware execution or attacker activity.
+  Detects the download of files confirmed to contain malware or viruses on endpoints.
+This includes files that may compromise the system, steal credentials, or allow attacker activity, enabling SOC teams to quickly escalate and respond.

 **Screenshot:**
 Finds all newly created users in Entra ID and shows who created them and when.